Stipa Data Collection Protocol

 (category type only)

 An option modifier to be applied to selections.
 Only relevant if MaxCount is 1.
-Alphanumeric 100 No
+String 100 No

 Categories